Marc Perrin de Brichambaut: Judge at the International Criminal Court

 On 10 December 2014 de Brichambaut was elected a judge to the International Criminal Court (ICC) in The Hague.
-In his capacity as presiding judge of Trial Chamber VII in 2016, he convicted former vice-president of the Democratic Republic of the Congo Jean-Pierre Bemba and four members of his legal team of interfering with witnesses; the verdicts marked the first time the court found suspects guilty of attempting to pervert the course of justice.
-As presiding judge of Trial Chamber II, he issued a landmark ruling in 2017 by finding former Congolese militia leader Germain Katanga liable for $1 million in damages to his victims; this was the first time the court ordered a convict to pay damages to individual victims.
-Shortly after, he also found Thomas Lubanga liable for compensation of $10 million to 425 former child soldiers.
+In his capacity as presiding judge of Trial Chamber VII in 2016, he convicted former vice-president of the Democratic Republic of the Congo Jean-Pierre Bemba and four members of his legal team of interfering with witnesses; the verdicts marked the first time the court found suspects guilty of attempting to "pervert the course of justice", a concept from British law parallel to obstruction of justice in American law.
+As presiding judge of Trial Chamber II, he issued a landmark ruling in 2017 by finding former Congolese militia leader Germain Katanga liable for $1 million in damages to his victims; this was the first time the court awarded damages to individual victims.
+Shortly after, he also found Thomas Lubanga liable for damages of $10 million to 425 former child soldiers.

-In a high-profile decision on South Africa’s failure to arrest and surrender President Omar Al-Bashir of Sudan to the Court while he was on its territory, de Brichambaut issued a separate opinion in 2017 and held that both countries were obliged to arrest Bashir because they had both signed the Genocide Convention.
+In a high-profile decision on South Africa’s failure to arrest and surrender President Omar Al-Bashir of Sudan to the Court while he was on its territory, de Brichambaut issued a separate opinion in 2017, deciding that as signatories to the Genocide Convention both countries were obligated to arrest Bashir.

 In March 2018, the ICC judges elected de Brichambaut as Second Vice-President for a three-year term.